top of page

 Therapist, Candidate

-Amber is currently a Licensed Marriage & Family Therapist (LMFT) - Candidate.
-She has experience with maternal mental health, adults and families.
+Amber has experience with maternal mental health, adults and families.
 "I believe that you are the expert of your own life.
 I work in collaboration with you to address identity, trauma, relationships with others/self, and self-expression.
 I strive to understand family history, relationships with others, self, and cultural contexts that make up your identity."
+She enjoys working with a wide range of individuals and getting to share space for their truths.

 Maddie holds space and encourages her clients who struggle with various concerns.
 She is very passionate about working with the 2SLGBTQIA community, individuals who have experienced trauma, and chronic illness/pain, in addition to relationship concerns and family trauma.
 She is very passionate about women’s issues including anything from hormonal imbalances to sexual trauma and intimate partner abuse.
 She loves exploring the “why” and making connections while working on coping skills!
 Maddie uses multiple therapeutic approaches but her base approach is person-centered meaning "I am on your side and I believe you!"
 When Maddie isn’t “in therapist mode” she is cuddling with her partner and kitties, reading, or hiking!